Skip to content

 A screenshot of the Scheduler Editor listing Scheduling Pages

-Enter the event title, duration, and description.
-To set the availability for the event, click Availability in the left navigation.
-After you enter the event details, click Create.
+Enter a title, duration, and description.
+Set availability under Availability in the left nav, then click Create.

 A screenshot of the Scheduler Editor creating the Scheduling Page